Pokkén Tournament DX

 Talk about marketing to kids.
 Are Nintendo and other publishers (in this case, Bandai Namco) marketing the same characters and games to kids in the hope they'll want their parents to buy them sight unseen?
 Or are these game makers and marketers trying to reinvent themselves?

-- Platforms: Nintendo Switch
+- Platform: Nintendo Switch

 - Pricing structure: Paid

-- Available online?
-Available online
+- Available online?: Available online

-- Developer: Bandai Namco
+- Publisher: Bandai Namco

 - Release date: October 1, 2017